 The only way to decrease uncertainty and anxiety is to give assurance and information.
 One of the most common uses for SMS since its inception has been in keeping staff constantly updated about time-critical events or issues.

-The same should be utilised should there be a natural disaster or outbreak.
+The same should be utilized should there be a natural disaster or outbreak.
 While there might be day-to-day changes, employees should have a reliable medium to stay constantly updated within the hospitality sector.

 Imagine you are a new waitress at a city café frequented by a large crowd of busy urban professionals desperately in need of coffee every morning.
 You’re about to head in for your mid-morning shift and you get a ping on your mobile.
 You are just about to walk out the door, but you check the text just in case.